 Ques.47.
 What does PEST stand for?

 Ans.
-It means Political, Economic, Social, and Technological.
+PEST stands for Political, Economic, Social, and Technological.
 It is used to analyze the business environment, in which it has to be operated.

-It is used by organizations to discover, evaluate, organize, and track macro-economic factors that can impact their business now and in the future.
+It is used by organizations to discover, evaluate, organize, and track macro-economic factors.
+Basically, the factors that can impact their business now and in the future.

 Ques.48.
 What do you know about GAP Analysis?